Explore FREE downloadable educational materials.

 Mumps Quick Facts

 - Mumps is a contagious viral infection and symptoms begin with a headache, muscle aches, tiredness, and loss of appetite .
 A stiff neck just before, during or after mumps infection is a sign that aseptic meningitis (inflammation of the lining of the brain) may have developed, which is a rare complication of mumps ;

 - The typical “signature” physical sign of mumps is visible swelling of one or both sides of the face under the ears and chin.
 Males, who are past puberty, can experience pain and extreme swelling of the testes and rarely, become sterile.
 Mumps is very rarely fatal.
 Continue reading quick facts…

-- Currently there are two mumps containing vaccines available in the U.S. MMR II, manufactured by Merck, containing live attenuated mumps, mumps, and rubella; and ProQuad (MMR-V), also manufactured by Merck, containing live attenuated mumps, mumps, rubella, and varicella.
-The CDC recommends that children get two doses of a Mumps containing vaccine with the first dose given between ages 12-15 months, and the second dose given between ages 4-6 years;
+- There are three mumps containing vaccines available in the U.S. MMRII, manufactured by Merck, and PRIORIX, manufactured by GlaxoSmithKline, contain live attenuated measles, mumps, and rubella virus.
+ProQuad (MMR-V), also manufactured by Merck, contains live attenuated measles, mumps, rubella, and varicella virus.
+The CDC recommends that children get two doses of a mumps containing vaccine with the first dose given between ages 12-15 months, and the second dose given between ages 4-6 years;

 NVIC encourages you to become fully informed about mumps and the mumps vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.